-- 33. Upon information and belief Defendant Praxis Films, Inc. ("Praxis") is a New York domestic business corporation, which at all times relevant to the issues in this case was engaged in business relationships with Defendant Poitras, as well as other Hollywood Defendants herein.
-Defendant Praxis is sued in both its individual, corporate capacity for the alleged wrongful acts of its employee/agents and as employer of Defendant Poitras for her alleged wrongdoings under, inter alia, the theory of respondent superior. - 34.
+- 31. Plaintiff is a United States citizen who resides in Kansas. - 32.
+The United States of America, upon information and belief, has an interest in Count II as a Real Party In Interest under the federal common law theory of constructive trust. - 33.
+Upon information and belief Defendant Edward Joseph Snowden is a United States citizen who is a fugitive from justice and is presently residing in Russia. - 34.
+Upon information and belief Defendant Laura Poitras is a United States citizen who resides in New York, NY, and is temporarily living in Berlin, Germany.
+Defendant Poitras is sued in both her individual capacity and in her corporate capacity as a stakeholder in Defendant Praxis Films, Inc. - 35.
+Upon information and belief Defendant Praxis Films, Inc. ("Praxis") is a New York domestic business corporation, which at all times relevant to the issues in this case was engaged in business relationships with Defendant Poitras, as well as other Hollywood Defendants herein.
+Defendant Praxis is sued in both its individual, corporate capacity for the alleged wrongful acts of its employee/agents and as employer of Defendant Poitras for her alleged wrongdoings under, inter alia, the theory of respondent superior. - 36.
 Upon information and belief Defendant Participant Media, LLC ("Participant") is a Delaware domestic LLC, with its principal place of business in California as well as an office in New York, NY.
 Upon information and belief at all times relevant to the issues in this case Defendant Participant Media was also engaged in business relationships with other Hollywood Defendants herein.
-Defendant Participant Media is sued in both its individual, limited liability company capacity for the wrongful acts of its members, employees and agents and is sued as employer of Defendants Weyermann and Skoll for their alleged wrongdoings under the theory of, inter alia, respondeat superior. - 35.
-Upon information and belief Defendant Diane Weyermann is a United States citizen who resides in California and/or Florida.
+Defendant Participant Media is sued in both its individual, limited liability company capacity for the wrongful acts of its members, employees and agents and is sued as employer of Defendants Weyermann and Skoll for their alleged wrongdoings under the theory of, inter alia, respondent superior.

+- 37. Upon information and belief Defendant Diane Weyermann is a United States citizen who resides in California and/or Florida.
 Upon information and belief at all times relevant to the issues in this case she was the executive producer in control of Citizenfour and exerted extensive personal control over the making of the film.
-Defendant Weyermann is sued in both her individual capacity and in her limited liability company capacity as an executive team member, employee and/or stakeholder in Defendant Participant Media, LLC. - 36.
+Defendant Weyermann is sued in both her individual capacity and in her limited liability company capacity as an executive team member, employee and/or stakeholder in Defendant Participant Media, LLC. - 38.
 Upon information and belief Defendant Jeffrey Skoll is either a Canadian or United States citizen who resides in California.
 Upon information and belief at all times relevant to the issues in this case he was an executive producer of Citizenfour, as well as the majority owner of the limited liability company, Defendant Participant Media, LLC.
-Defendant Skoll is sued in both his individual capacity and in his limited liability company capacity as founder, chairman, employee and/or stakeholder of Defendant Participant Media, LLC.
+Defendant Skoll is sued in both his individual capacity and in his limited liability company capacity as founder, chairman, employee and/or stakeholder of Defendant Participant Media, LLC. - 39.
+Upon information and belief Defendant The Weinstein Company LLC is a Delaware domestic LLC, with its principal place of business in California as well as an office in New York, NY, which at all times relevant to the issues in this case, was a distributor of the film, as well as engaged in business relationships with other Hollywood Defendants herein.
+Defendant The Weinstein Company LLC is sued in its limited liability capacity, although believed to be acting through a division known as Radius-TWC.
+Upon information and belief Radius-TWC is a "boutique label from the Weinstein Company (TWC)...the first studio division dedicated to both multi-platform VOD and theatrical distribution."